 I never craved a fancy wedding.
 A couple of witnesses in an attractive setting sounded perfect.
 Mike wanted to share the day with a larger group of family and friends so we raised the question of a wedding many times over the last 5 years, and always veered away from the cost and stress of actually organising one.

 Then we decided to move to Western Australia so, if we wanted to share the day with our Melbourne friends, we had to get something underway.
 When I tripped over Emu Bottom Homestead on a wedding site things suddenly got serious.
-Emu Bottom is the perfect Junk Map venue!
+This rustic wedding venue is the perfect Junk Map find!
 I fell in love immediately.

 The original homestead was built at Sunbury in 1836 but the hand-built slab hut and woolshed were moved from other properties in the 1970s.
 That means both buildings are RECYCLED, REPURPOSED and RELOVED.
 And they are spectacular for an offbeat wedding, especially in unpredictable mid-year Melbourne weather.